- Where are your natural interests and tendencies pointing?

 When I decided I wanted to do a holistic health blog, it was too vast a topic, and I didn’t know quite where to focus.

-Then I narrowed it down to healing childhood trauma and depression, and that was too narrow and dreary for me to want to write about every day for the next five years.
+Then I narrowed it down to healing childhood trauma and depression.
+That was too narrow and dreary for me to want to write about every day for the next five years.

-I found the sweet spot in between with a holistic health blog based on plant-based nutrition and branching out from there into other wellness topics.
+I found the sweet spot with a holistic health blog.
+Plant-based nutrition is the core.
+I branch out from there into other related wellness topics.

 6: Choosing your audience: don’t exclude too many folks

 I like what Courtney Foster Donahue says about choosing an audience or “avatar.”
-She allows whoever is interested in her topic to be her audience rather than trying to guess the precise age, race, location, wardrobe, and earning-level of her audience.
+She allows whoever has an interest in her topic to be her audience.
+She doesn’t try to guess the precise age, race, location, wardrobe, or earning level of her audience.

-Foster says not to get too wrapped up in some artificial avatar who only exists in your mind: 22 years old, female, heterosexual, who makes 60 thousand a year as a teacher, lives in Eugene Oregon, has purple hair, rides a fat-tire bike, and collects vintage lace.
+“22 years old, female, heterosexual, who makes 60 thousand a year as a teacher.
+Lives in Eugene Oregon has purple hair, rides a fat-tire bike, and collects vintage lace.”

-I mean, it is fun to picture a specific person as you write, so, by all means, write to your purple-haired favorite avatar.
+It’s fun to picture a specific person as you write, so, by all means, write to your purple-haired avatar.

-But allow your audience to self-select from a larger pool of people according to what they want to read about.
+But allow your audience to self-select from a larger pool of people who know what they want to read about.

-Go find out where your lace-making audience hangs out.
-It doesn’t matter if they’re 60-year-old truck drivers or 14-year-old-kids, as long as they like to make lace, and have enough money to purchase and share your awesome lace-making kit.
+Find out where your lace-making audience hangs out.
+It doesn’t matter if they’re 60-year-old truck drivers or 14-year-old-kids.

 What blogs, forums, and Facebook groups are they on?
 Find out and start lurking to see what issues people have about the topic.